-The view from the kitchen window can be a welcome sight, and it’s no wonder that so many people find themselves thinking of creative ways to incorporate their favorite things into this important space.
-One suggestion is placing your baking station under a sunny window so you have an opportunity to enjoy nature as well as all of those delicious homemade recipes!
+The view from the kitchen window can be a welcome sight, and it’s no wonder that so many people find themselves thinking of creative ways to incorporate their favourite things into this important space.
+One suggestion is to place your baking station under a sunny window so you have an opportunity to enjoy nature as well as all of those delicious homemade recipes!

 – Kitchen island